celestiaorg/nmt/spec/nmt.md

 ### Verification of NMT Inclusion Proof

 An NMT inclusion proof is deemed valid if it meets the followings:
-- The namespace ID of the leaves in the range `[start, end)` match the queried `nID`.
+- The namespace ID of the leaves in the returned range `[start, end)` match the queried `nID`.
 - **Inclusion**: The supplied Merkle proof for the range `[start, end)` is valid for the given tree root `T`.
-This indicates that the leaves in the range `[start, end)` belong to the tree root `T`.
 - **Completeness**: There are no other leaves matching `nID` that do not belong to the returned range `[start, end)`.

 Proof _inclusion_ can be verified via a regular Merkle range proof verification.
 However, _completeness_ of the proof requires additional checks.
 Specifically, 1) the maximum namespace ID of the nodes in the proof that are on the left side of the branch connecting the `start` leaf to the root must be less than the provided namespace ID (`nID`), and 2) the minimum namespace ID of the nodes in the proof that are on the right side of the branch connecting the
  `end-1` leaf to the root must be greater than the provided namespace ID (`nID`).

-As an example, the namespace proof for `nID=0` for the NMT of Figure 1 (which consists of one single node i.e., `01 03 52c7c03`) is complete.
-This is because the node `01 03 52c7c03` is located on the left side of the branch connecting the leaf at index `end=1` to the root and its `minNs` value is `01`, which is greater than `nID=0`.
+As an example, the namespace proof for `nID = 0` for the NMT of Figure 1 (which consists of one single node i.e., `01 03 52c7c03`) is complete.
+This is because the node `01 03 52c7c03` is located on the right side of the branch connecting the leaf at index `end = 1` to the root and its `minNs` value is `01`, which is greater than `nID = 0`.

 ### Verification of NMT Absence Proof

 An NMT absence proof is deemed valid if
 1) The verification of Merkle inclusion proof of the returned leaf is valid.
-2) If it satisfies the proof completeness as explained above.
+2) It satisfies the proof completeness as explained above.
 Note that hash of the leaf does not have to be verified against the underlying message.

 ### Verification of Empty NMT proof